Why Do Casino and Sports Bonuses Come With Wagering Requirements?

 As a rule set by regulators to prevent money laundering from happening

-This would certainly not be a sustainable business strategy for the gambling sites.
+This would certainly not be a sustainable business strategy.
 The casinos would go bankrupt in a blink of an eye.

 So why are gambling sites offering bonuses in the first place if it’s costing them money?